geerlingguy/ansible-role-logstash/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    logstash_major_version: 6.x

+The major version of Logstash to be installed.

     logstash_listen_port_beats: 5044

 The port over which Logstash will listen for beats.